 12. There are no financial implications arising from this proposal, as annual leave is paid from the annual leave provision account.

 13. N/A

-Risk: Health and wellbeing of an employee is detrimental.
+Risk: Health and wellbeing of an employee is detrimental.ConsequenceLikelihoodRatingMajorUnlikelyMediumAction/StrategyEnsure the CEO's leave entitlements are supported.

 Risk: Annual leave liabilities accrue and become a significant financial risk which will be identified by auditors.